Applicants to Master of Education programs at American College of Education must:

 - Submit an Education Leadership essay.

-- Have their school district submit a sealed and signed Teacher Service Record
+- Have their school district mail a sealed and signed Teacher Service Record

 - Applicants to the Texas Educational Leadership program whose first language is not English must submit scores from the Internet-Based (IBT) TOEFL An overall score of 80, and a score of 26 on the speaking section is required.